-In late February, the Oklahoma House of Representatives passed a bill that would revoke the licenses of physicians who perform abortions.
+In February 2020, the Oklahoma House of Representatives passed a bill that would revoke the licenses of physicians who perform abortions.

 The House voted 71-21 in favor of HB 1182.
 The bill mandates physicians who perform abortions in the state have their licenses revoked for a year and be fined $500.